itsjohncs/johncs.com/drafts/typing-speed.rst

 I figured the change of style might improve my productivity.
 I've heard the best programmers spend most of their time thinking and only a tiny amount writing code.

-This seems like an adage that doesn't apply to many workflows though.
+This seems like an adage that depends on your workflow though.
 I was working on a Python application in the style of `Test Driven Development <http://en.wikipedia.org/wiki/Test-driven_development>`_.
 This should have made development feel very quick and let me see my changes fail or succeed instantly.
-Instead it felt gruelingly slow.
+Instead it just felt gruelingly slow.